Relm4/book/src/efficient_ui/factory.md

 You see that we are initializing the `FactoryVecDeque` with a container widget.
 This widget will store all the widgets created by the factory.

-We also pass an input sender so the `output_to_parent_msg` method we defined earlier can send input messages to our main component.
+We also pass an input sender so the `forward_to_parent` method we defined earlier can send input messages to our main component.

 The last trick we have up our sleeves is to define a local variable `counter_box` that is a reference to the container widget of our factory.
 We'll use it in the `view` macro in the next section.